ComPWA/expertsystem/doc/contribute.rst

   tox

-This command will run :code:`pytest`, check for test coverage, build the documentation, and verify cross-references in the documentation and the API.
-It's especially recommended to *run tox before submitting a pull request!*
+This command will run :code:`pytest`, build the documentation, and verify cross-references in the documentation and the API.
+It's especially recommended to **run tox before submitting a pull request!**

 More specialized :code:`tox` tests are defined in the `tox.ini
 <https://github.com/ComPWA/expertsystem/blob/master/tox.ini>`__ file, under
-each :code:`testenv`.
+each :code:`testenv` section.
 You can list all environments, along with a description of what they do, by running:

 .. code-block:: shell